Colon Disease Treatment Options

 There are four main types of treatment for colorectal cancer:

-The treatment or combination of treatments depends on the stage or extent of cancer present: location of the cancer, how far the cancer has penetrated into the wall of the bowel, and whether the cancer has spread to the lymph nodes and other parts of your body.
+The treatment or combination of treatments depends on the stage or extent of cancer present: location of the cancer, how far the cancer has penetrated the wall of the bowel, and whether the cancer has spread to the lymph nodes and other parts of your body.

 Surgery is the main treatment option for colon cancer.